ronan-s1/Music-Visualization-Project/README.md

 # Instructions

 # How it works

 # What I am most proud of in the assignment
 We are all proud of the amount of effort and research we put into this assignment.
-We believe our visuals go well together with our song choice so when the beat drops it suits the visualiser perfectly and that overall makes watching it an overall better experience.
+We believe our visuals go well together with our song choice so when the beat drops it suits the visualiser perfectly and that overall makes watching it an overall better experience.ssssss

 # Markdown Tutorial

 This is *emphasis*
 This is a bulleted list

 - Item